VedantGhodke/GitHub-Pull-Request-Notification-HookUp/README.md

   make zip
 ```
 ## Deployment

-I'm using aws lambda for this, you can use whatever you want but you would have to write server yourself (don't forget to send a PR for that).
+I'm using AWS lambda for this, you can use whatever you want but you would have to write server yourself (don't forget to send a PR for that).
 For lambda you can do something like this:
 ```bash
   aws lambda create-function \
     --region region \